The Election is Settled

 Anyone willing to support the most criminal, most corrupt, and arguably the most bigoted and uncaring administration in the history of the nation shouldn't be surprised if people are reluctant to associate with them.
 Even if for non-fascist reasons, supporting fascistic actions still supports fascism.
 Even if not out of racism, supporting white supremacists still supports white supremacy.
 This can't be waved off as just someone's harmless difference of opinion, or as "it's just politics" as though it didn't reflect on their values or have any real-world impact.

 The Trump administration has spent the last four years (and far longer, for many of its individual members) oppressing the marginalized, playing favorites with those willing to kiss up to them, undermining the rule of law, attacking journalism specifically and the very concept of truth in general, and encouraging others to do the same and worse.
 The Republican Senate has at best allowed this to happen and at worst assisted in it.
-And the media, perhaps in a futile attempt to deflect criticism from those who refuse to play by the rules regardless, has kept framing flagrant lawlessness as routine controversy.
+And the media, perhaps in a futile attempt to ward off criticism from those who refuse to play by the rules regardless, has kept framing flagrant lawlessness as routine controversy.

-Even aside from the myriad specific harms they've perpetrated in just four years, Trump and his enablers—and it's difficult not to count the entire Republican party among them—have spent the entire time making things up and lying at every turn about even inconsequential matters, when not outright denying undeniable reality.
+Even aside from the myriad specific harms they've perpetrated in just four years, Trump and his enablers—and it's difficult not to count the entire Republican party among them—have spent the whole time making things up and lying at every turn about even inconsequential matters, when not outright denying undeniable realities.
 None of this is normal.
 It cannot be worked with.
 It must not be accepted.
 And it needs to change before there's any possibility of reconciliation.

 It hasn't yet and shows no signs of doing so.